Read more in this section

 We're helping mums-to-be to build healthier futures for themselves and their children.

-This Autumn, join us as we help mums and mums-to-be to create healthier futures for themselves and their children.
-By supporting the Healthy Mums Healthy Kids appeal, you're helping them to stay healthy and give birth to healthy children.
+By supporting the Healthy Mums Healthy Kids appeal, you've helped us to support mums and mums-to-be give birth to healthy children.
 You're helping them learn how to provide the care and nutrition their children need.
 And you're helping children to grow up strong.

 Supporting teenage girls to stay healthy and give birth to healthy children when they become mums, and helping them to learn how to provide the care and nutrition their children need, means that children can have a healthy start to life and thrive.

 The #HealthyMumsHealthyKids appeal was built on the premise that good nutrition and health during adolescence, a woman's pregnancy and her child's early years are the foundation that every child needs to reach their full potential.

 Senegal is often thought of as the regional hub of business, culture and tourism in West Africa.
 And yet, in the desert-like north-eastern region of Matam, thousands of children under five suffer from severe acute malnutition in a persistent annual crisis.
 The causes of this life-threatening child malnutrition are complex, including poor access to healthcare, water and sanitation, high poverty rates, lack of dietary diversity and good nutritional knowledge, teenage pregnancies and lack of birth spacing.